Skip to content

 Preparing for a sudden weather emergency, such as a flash flood, requires a multi-faceted approach.
 Baron Weather provides superior data that cuts through the noise when critical decisions need to be made fast.

-The Flash Flood Risk guidance referenced in this story is available to developers in the Baron API, or for use by emergency response personnel in the Baron Threat Net web application.
+The Flash Flood Risk guidance referenced in this story is available to developers in the Baron API or for use by emergency response personnel in the Baron Threat Net web application.

 1 Crews still searching for 3 people after Virginia flooding | AP News